Teradata/r-python-sto-orangebook-scripts/README.md

-## R and Python Analytics with the SCRIPT Table Operator
+## R and Python Analytics with SCRIPT Table Operator
 ### Orange Book supplementary material

-A companion collection of R and Python for the Teradata Orange Book "**R and Python Analytics with the SCRIPT Table Operator**".
+A companion collection of R and Python for the Teradata Orange Book "**R and Python Analytics with SCRIPT Table Operator**".
 The current script bundle is v.2.0 in support of revision 4.1 of the Orange Book.

 ### R and Python In-nodes in Vantage